digas99/schedule-ua/README.md

 - **Download Schedule Configuration:** download JSON file with the configuration of the schedule
 - **Print Schedule:** take a picture of the schedule and download it

+Days with overlapping classes have arrows on them.
+When **right** clicking on them, their column expands showing the overlapping classes.

 ### Settings

 There is a page that provides ways of customizing your experience with the app.
 The settings are the following: